Canary finally brings two-way talk to its security cameras

 Watch SpaceX’s CRS-12 Dragon resupply rocket launch live right here

-Security startup Canary is bringing a handful of new features to its existing camera products, the all-in-one and Flex.
+Security startup Canary is bringing a handful of new features to its camera products, the all-in-one and Flex.
 Most notable here is the addition of two-way audio, which has been conspicuously absent from the company’s products and ranks as their “most demanded feature,” according to Canary.

 The feature lets users speak through the camera, using a mobile device with the Canary app installed.
 That means you can talk to kids, nannies or speak to pets — which is something I definitely don’t do.
 I do, however, speak to number of security camera makers, and they tell me that many users want this kind of feature enabled as a way to scare off would-be intruders, the minute the device’s motion detector is triggered.